tomipaul/PostIt/README.md

 Frequently Asked Questions (FAQs)
 ---------------------------------
 - How do I see the groups I belong to?

-On succesful authentication, user is taken to the dashboard All the groups a user belongs to is listed on the left sidebar of the user's dashboard
+  On succesful authentication, user is taken to the dashboard.
+  All the groups a user belongs to is listed on the left sidebar of the user's dashboard

 - How do I see all groups?

   A user cannot see all groups.
   You can only see the groups you created and those you've been added to as a member

-- How do I view a group's messages
+- How do I view a group's messages?

-  On the dashboard, you can click on the intended group to view messages
+  On the dashboard, you can click on the intended group to view messages.

-- How do I add a user to a group
+- How do I add a user to a group?

   On the dashboard, there is a header where the group name and description is displayed.
   On the header is a caret-down icon which on click drops down a menu.
-Click on `Add User`; this brings out a search box where you can search for users For every searchstring input, users with username that match the searchstring are displayed with an add icon Click on the add icon to add the intended user
+  Click on `Add User`; this brings out a search box where you can search for users.
+  For every searchstring input, users with username that match the searchstring are displayed with an add icon.
+  Click on the add icon to add the intended user.

   On the dropdown menu, there's also the `Member List` option which on click shows a list of all the group members.
 You can click on any member in the list to view the member's profile.

 - How can I see all members of a particular group?

   See above question `How do I add a user to a group?`

 License
 -------